 Are You Saying I Shouldn’t Condemn The Injustices In The World?

 Of course, moral outrage is not in and of itself bad.
-If we see that in Georgia and North Dakota, Republican candidates are suppressing non-white voters for political gain, then there’s no generous interpretation which makes that okay.
-It’s racist and it needs to be stopped.
-If your reason to throw hundreds of children in cages is because you want to send a message to potential immigrants that they are not welcome here, the problem isn’t context, the problem is that you’ve dehumanized immigrants so much that throwing them in cages is “worth it” to accomplish your goals.
+For instance, if your reason to throw hundreds of children in cages is because you want to send a message to potential immigrants that they are not welcome here, the problem isn’t context or “optics”; the problem is that you’ve dehumanized immigrants so much that throwing them in cages is “worth it” to accomplish your goals.
+That’s racism.
 Those kinds of things need a strong and sustained pushback by outraged people.

 Knowing which issues require action isn’t always obvious, and context is what helps inform whether the we are outraged over the “right” thing.
-We usually rely on our algorithmically-generated news feeds and timelines as a first step, but we should look into issues further.
+Typically, we’re forced to rely on algorithmically-generated news feeds and timelines as a first step, but we should look into issues further.
 First and foremost, we should listen to the people who are being impacted by the problem or problem/action.

 In addition, in my own experience I found it helpful to try giving the other side the benefit of the doubt when I first see something that seems crazy.
 Clearly someone supports this thing, but why/how?
 It’s usually pretty easy to tell if you spend 5-10 minutes trying to investigate why someone could support that.
 Sometimes it really is bad faith, but if you always assume that, you’ll be dehumanizing people you might otherwise be able to reach common ground on and maybe even persuade.
 No one thinks of themselves as the villain in their story, so sometimes it can be useful to understand where someone is coming from.
 Even if you completely disagree, it can help you understand your own values more clearly.